technicalities/comfy-git/README.md

 ### Examples of what these do:

-* lots of aliases for common commands, cutting keystrokes by 90%
+* lots of aliases for common commands, cutting keystrokes by 60%
-* Make 'git ' implicit in Git Bash.
+* Risky, to do: Make 'git ' implicit in Git Bash.
 * Prevent risky git commands with a confirm message.
 * Prevent atom from overwriting clipboard with Ctrl+C or +X if selection empty.